suishen01/ML-Platform/README.md

 The inference type, r for regression and c for classification

--vr (optional)
+-tr (optional)

-validation ratio, default is 0.7, representing a 7:3 split.
+test ratio, default is 0.7, representing a 7:3 split for train/test.

 -hmr (optional)